keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/keptn-apps/_index.md

 It can execute the pre- and post-deployment evaluations of a Workload and run pre- and post-deployment tasks.

-In its state, it keeps track of the currently active `Workload Instances`, (`Pod`, `DaemonSet`, `StatefulSet`, and `ReplicaSet` resources), as well as the overall state of the Pre Deployment phase, which the scheduler can use to determine whether the pods belonging to a workload should proceed.
+In its state, it tracks the currently active `Workload Instances`, (`Pod`, `DaemonSet`, `StatefulSet`, and `ReplicaSet` resources), as well as the overall state of the Pre Deployment phase, which the scheduler can use to determine whether the pods belonging to a workload should proceed.